 “It was definitely a rollercoaster.
 It was a very scary time,” said Jennifer.
 “I’m so thankful for the staff at Children's Wisconsin who became like family.
 The love they show him, it’s incredible.
 Nurse Erik and all the other nurses and doctors are so caring.
 They love each child and it gives me comfort to know he’s in such good hands.”

-During these stays, Dr. Singh and his team worked to find the right combination of medications to help keep his heart rate under control, carefully monitoring him to see how he responded, and adjusting as necessary.
+During these stays, Dr. Singh and his team worked to find the right combination of medications to help keep Ezekiel's heart rate under control, carefully monitoring him to see how he responded, and adjusting as necessary.
 Dr. Singh consulted with fellow pediatric heart rhythm experts at health systems across the country.
 They were all stumped.

 “Ventricular tachycardia is predominantly seen in older patients.
 There are reports in infants, but no one’s described a stable patient with a heart rate of 360,” said Dr. Singh.
 “In speaking with my colleagues in electrophysiology, no one’s seen this before.”